Geth V1.13: Transforming Ethereum's Data Management

 There is no longer a requirement for Ethereum nodes to be inactive, undergo resynchronization, or engage in manual pruning.

 Instead, nodes can now perform accurate and exhaustive pruning.
-See also Smart Buyers Grab 6626 WETH & 2600 ETH at Unbeatable Prices 4 weeks ago
+See also Matter Labs' zkSync Era Surpasses $500M TVL 3 months ago

 Even though it is anticipated that the size of the blockchain's state data will continue to grow, the Ethereum network will continue to operate efficiently and rapidly due to the seamless integration of dynamic pruning.

-With the release of Geth version 1.13, Ethereum has demonstrated its commitment to enhancing its infrastructure to meet the community's ever-growing needs.
+With the release of Geth v1.13, Ethereum has demonstrated its commitment to enhancing its infrastructure to meet the community's ever-growing needs.

 As Ethereum continues to acquire traction and experience increased usage, modifications such as these are required to maintain the network's consistent performance .